pprunty/pprunty.github.io/posts/05-hotd-s02e01-summary.md

 artwork: "HBO"
 ---

-House of the Dragon returns with its season 2 premiere, plunging viewers back into the divided Targaryen dynasty.
+House of the Dragon returns with its season 2 premiere, plunging viewers back into the divided Targaryen dynasty and _the Dance of the Dragons_.
 The episode focuses on the two Targaryen factions: the Blacks, led by Rhaenyra and Daemon Targaryen, and the Greens, headed by Alicent and Otto Hightower, who support King Aegon II.